| |

 Church Ladies’ Favorite Potluck Recipes Series

 I want to showcase some of these delicious recipes and the ladies who make them.
-Last week’s post was all about the ladies’ favorite salads.
+Last week’s post was all about the church ladies’ favorite salads.
 This post shares some of the easy side dishes from our last church potluck.
-The following two weeks will be Main Meals and Desserts.
+You can also find the church ladies’ favorite Main Meals and their favorite Desserts

 This Week’s Potluck Side Dishes